Md. Abdullah-Al Mamun

 Writing – review & editing, Visualization, Software, Investigation, Data curation.

 Riverine floodplain communities face escalating risks under climate change, environmental degradation, and socio-economic vulnerability.
 This study develops a rigorously validated framework for assessing community resilience by integrating multi-criteria decision analysis, principal axis factoring, Monte Carlo–based index construction, deep learning validation, and explainable artificial intelligence.
-Using 1000 georeferenced observations and 56 multidimensional indicators across socio-cultural, economic, infrastructural, institutional, hydraulic, and ecological domains for 49 unions in the Brahmaputra River Basin (Bangladesh), the study constructs a Combined Multidimensional Resilience Index (CMRI).
+Using 1000 georeferenced observations and 56 multidimensional indicators for 49 unions in the Brahmaputra River Basin, the study constructs a Combined Multidimensional Resilience Index (CMRI).
 Deep learning models demonstrate high predictive capability (AUC = 0.989), while SHAP analysis identifies hydraulic deficits, ecological degradation, and institutional weaknesses as primary drivers of vulnerability.

 • Hybrid MCDA–CMRI–AI framework for comprehensive flood-resilience assessment